 As Corrigan has expanded, it has also grown its services.
 No longer hauling ice, Corrigan now offers a broad range of services such as household goods relocation, commercial and workplace moving, record storage, systems furniture assembly and disassembly, logistics, and international freight forwarding.

 Today, the Corrigan team continues to honor Frank’s initial mission.
-And because of that purpose, we have expanded into one of the most reputable moving companies countrywide.
+And because of that, we have expanded into one of the most reputable moving company countrywide.

 Begin researching your stress-free move with our resource library

 Peruse through our curated collection of resource articles put together to assist with your move planning.
 Our Moving Tools include packing instructional videos, moving checklists, and important paperwork.